Azure-Samples/azure-search-openai-demo/README.md

 1. If the search service's SKU is not standard, then run `azd env set AZURE_SEARCH_SERVICE_SKU {Name of SKU}`.
 The free tier won't work as it doesn't support managed identity. ([See other possible values](https://learn.microsoft.com/azure/templates/microsoft.search/searchservices?pivots=deployment-language-bicep#sku))
 1. If you have an existing index that is set up with all the expected fields, then run `azd env set AZURE_SEARCH_INDEX {Name of existing index}`.
 Otherwise, the `azd up` command will create a new index.

+You can also customize the search service (new or existing) for non-English searches:

+1. To configure the language of the search query to a value other than "en-us", run `azd env set AZURE_SEARCH_QUERY_LANGUAGE {Name of query language}`. ([See other possible values](https://learn.microsoft.com/python/api/azure-search-documents/azure.search.documents.models.querylanguage?view=azure-python-preview))
+1. To turn off the spell checker, run `azd env set AZURE_SEARCH_QUERY_SPELLER none`. ([See other possible values](https://learn.microsoft.com/python/api/azure-search-documents/azure.search.documents.models.queryspellertype?view=azure-python-preview))
+1. To configure the name of the analyzer to use for a searchable text field to a value other than "en.microsoft", run `azd env set AZURE_SEARCH_ANALYZER_NAME {Name of analyzer name}`. ([See other possible values](https://learn.microsoft.com/dotnet/api/microsoft.azure.search.models.field.analyzer?view=azure-dotnet-legacy&viewFallbackFrom=azure-dotnet))

 #### Other existing Azure resources